Tufayl ibn Amr: Career

 He accepted Islam around four years before the hijra in 622 CE and helped spread Islam among his fellow tribesmen.
 During the Ridda wars, he led a contingent of his people against the impostor Mosailima.
 In the Battle of Yamama, Tufayl ibn Amr fell as a martyr.

-It is narrated in the books of hadiths that when he traveled to Makkah for HAJJ, as usual, he was warned by Makkans not to approach or listen to Mohammad.
-They told him Mohammad is a magician.
-Tufail was so worried that he put cotton wools in his ears in order to avoid hearing Mohammad Tufail was doing tawaf when he saw Mohammad reciting a part of Quran.
-Tufail was curious and thought that he is the head of his tribe, a smart man and therefore how a magician will take over him so he removed the cotton wools and came close to Mohammad and listened to the Quran.
+It is narrated in the books of hadiths that when he traveled to Makkah for Hajj, as usual, he was warned by Makkans not to approach or listen to Mohammad.
+They told him Mohammad was a magician.
+Tufail was so worried that he put cotton wool in his ears in order to avoid hearing Mohammad.
+Tufail was doing tawaf when he saw Mohammad reciting a part of the Quran.
+Tufail was curious and thought that he was the head of his tribe and a smart man and therefore how would a magician take over him so he removed the cotton wool from his ears and came close to Mohammad and listened to the Quran.